ATown0789/travel-app/README.md

 ## Description

 A project to practice:
+* fetching information from multiple APIs
 * configuring and using webpack build tool to organize source code.
 * the beginnings of jest testing
 * service workers.
 * writing and debugging:
 	* server side code (Node.js/Express)
 	* asynchronous javascript